LogFlux Architecture and Data Flow

 • Local Decryption: All decryption happens on your systems

-• Secure Storage: Keys stored securely on client systems
+• Secure Storage: Keys stored securely on your systems

 • No Key Transmission: Keys never sent over the network